Web Site Design by Rainbo Design

 How Google's PageRank Works

-PageRank is Google's method of assigning a numerical value to the general importance of a web page that is largely based on the number and quality of the links pointing to that page.
+PageRank is Google's method of assigning a numerical value to the general importance of a web page that is based on the number and quality of the links pointing to that page.
 The concept of PageRank was the foundation for Google's original approach to ranking, as expressed in the doctoral thesis by the company's founders Larry Page and Sergey Brin when they attended Stanford University.
-Their theory was that the quality of any webpage could, in part, be evaluated in terms of the number and quality of the links from other webpages that point to it.
-The theory equated each link as a "vote" for the page being linked to.
-But instead of a straight numerical count of these links, as other search engines had tried, PageRank also considered the quality of each link.
+Their theory was that the importance of any webpage could, in part, be evaluated in terms of the number and quality of the links from other webpages that point to it.
+The theory equated each link as a "vote" by the originating webmaster for the page being linked to.
+But instead of relying on a simple numerical count of these links as other search engines had tried, PageRank would also assign a value to the quality of each link.

 The original PageRank formula: For any Page A which is linked to by pages T1 through Tn, the PageRank of Page A is determined by the following equation: